awmckinley/config/modules/ft.clojure/README.md

 # Clojure Language

-> [!ABSTRACT] Blurb
-> A robust, practical, and fast programming language with a set of useful features that together form a simple, coherent, and powerful tool.
+A robust, practical, and fast programming language with a set of useful features that together form a simple, coherent, and powerful tool.